cjk/smart-home-app/README.md

 ## Credits

-This app is based on Este.js by Daniel Steigerwald
+This app is based on Este.js by Daniel Steigerwald, et. al.